PortSwigger/multi-totp-authenticator/README.md

 6. Select the Jar file you built in Step 2 (It will be in `./build/libs/TOTP.jar`)
 7. Click "Next" to load the extension

-For more information, see [PortSwigger's documentation](https://portswigger.net/burp/documentation/desktop/extend-burp/extensions/installing/manual-install).
+For more information, see [Installing extensions manually](https://portswigger.net/burp/documentation/desktop/extend-burp/extensions/installing/manual-install) from PortSwigger.

 ## Usage